pavanb0/android.embeddedserver/README.md

 A minimal way to create HTTP server in android with Kotlin.
 Create asynchronous client and server applications.
 Anything from microservices to multiplatform HTTP client apps in a simple way.
 Open Source, free, and fun!

+## New Feature: SMS Sending API
+Added a /send-sms endpoint to send text messages from an Android device via an API call using a foreground service.
+This is useful for quick OTP authentication, but only for testing purposes.

 ```kotlin
 embeddedServer(Netty, PORT, watchPaths = emptyList()) {
             install(WebSockets)